-Ventes Cape (Ventės ragas) is one of the first bird ringing stations in Europe also known as the rest place for birds during migration.
+Ventes Cape (Ventės ragas) is one of the first bird ringing stations in Europe also known as the resting place for birds during migration.
 The distance between Klaipeda and Vente is around 40 km.

 Here you will also find a lighthouse build back in 1863 during the Prussian era.
 The tower is not in use anymore, but you are welcome to climb up for stunning panoramic views of the peninsula.

-Visit the Dino Park.
+Visit Dino Park.
 If you are travelling with kids, they will love this park.
 The giant dinosaurs roaring in the distance managed to impress even me!
 Located in a lovely forest, only 7 km outside of Klaipeda it is a rather fun and educational place for everyone (Pusyno st. 9, Radailiu village, Klaipeda district).

 Where to Eat and Drink in Klaipeda